gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 Testing nova
 ~~~~~~~~~~~~

-So far we cannot run a virtual machine yet, but we can check if nova
+So far we cannot run an instance yet, but we can check if nova
 is able to talk to the services already installed.
 As usual, you can
 set the environment variables to use the ``nova`` command line
 without having to specify the credentials via command line options::